 Getting Private Mortgages in Ontario

-Trying a new, unregulated lender could tide you over until your finances or credit score improve.
+If you’re genuinely worried about surviving a stress test for real estate mortgages, try a new, unregulated lender.
+It could tide you over until your finances or credit score improve.

 Private mortgages are a backup plan if your mortgage renewal gets turned down.
-Interest rates are higher (6% to 18%) and loan terms shorter, but you won’t face a stress test.
+Interest rates are higher (6% to 18%) and loan terms shorter, but you won’t face the stress test for real estate mortgages.

 Private lenders and credit unions aren’t regulated by OFSI’s lending restrictions.
 You can apply for refinancing without worrying about qualifying all over again.
-And you could pick up a new or second mortgage with less attention to your credit score.
+And without that cumbersome stress test for real estate mortgages, you just might pick up a new or second loan with less attention to your credit score.

 Axess Law closes real estate transactions with private lender mortgages anywhere in Ontario.
 We can review your agreement of purchase and sale for Ontario private sales.
 Call our toll free phone line (1-877-402-4277) for an online video call appointment with a real estate lawyer near you.